-We appreciate that our employees are the foundation of our innovation for the benefit of our customers and that there can be a shortage of highly skilled employees for technology companies like ours, and we believe that our success depends largely on our continued ability to attract and retain highly skilled employees with diverse backgrounds and experiences.
-We offer fair, competitive compensation and benefits based on a culture of meritocracy.
-Our compensation programs for our employees include base pay, opportunities for equity ownership where local statutes allow and employee benefits that promote well-being across different aspects of our employees' lives, which may include health and welfare insurance, retirement benefits, and paid time off.
+Our employees are the foundation of our innovation and cybersecurity leadership for the benefit of our customers.
+We understand there is a shortage of highly skilled employees for security companies like ours, and we believe that our success and competitive advantage depends largely on our ability to continue to attract and retain highly skilled employees with diverse backgrounds and experiences.
+We believe we offer fair, competitive compensation and benefits, and we encourage a culture of fairness and meritocracy.
+Our compensation programs for our employees include base pay, incentive compensation, opportunities for equity ownership where local statutes allow and employee benefits that promote well-being across different aspects of our employees' lives, which may include health and welfare insurance, retirement benefits and paid time off.

-As a global company, much of our success is rooted in the diversity of our teams and our commitment to inclusion.
-Our commitment to diversity and inclusion starts at the top, with a highly skilled and diverse board of directors.
-As of December 31, 2020, women represented one-third of the members of the Board of Directors, and approximately 55% of the Board of Directors was from underrepresented communities as defined by California's AB 979.
-Also, as of December 31, 2020, women represented 19% of our global workforce and 14% of our leadership team.
-We value diversity at all levels and continue to focus on enhancing our diversity and inclusion initiatives across our entire workforce.
-As discussed above, we are also committed to social responsibility, and the Board of Directors and its Social Responsibility Committee provide active oversight of our corporate social responsibility initiatives.
-Examples of our initiatives include our employee charitable contribution matching program and the free security training programs to help bridge the "security skills gap" that we offer to help with career development for our employees and the general public including a focus on providing security training and career opportunities to under-represented groups.
+As a global company, much of our success is rooted in the diversity of our teams and our commitment to diversity, equity and inclusion.
+Such commitment starts at the top, with a highly skilled and diverse board of directors.
+As of December 31, 2021, women represented one-third of the members of the Board of Directors, and approximately 56% of the members of the Board of Directors was from underrepresented communities as defined by California's Assembly Bill 979.
+We value diversity at all levels and continue to focus on enhancing our diversity, equity and inclusion initiatives across our workforce.

+We are also committed to community engagement and social responsibility with regards to our employees and beyond, and the Board of Directors has active oversight of such initiatives.
+Examples of our initiatives focused on our employees include our company matching program for employee charitable contributions and the free security training programs we offer to help with career development for our employees, in addition to the general public.

-As to company culture, our Chief Executive Officer regularly communicates the importance of Fortinet's core values of openness, teamwork and innovation.
-Our culture is also defined by our commitment to ethics and integrity.
-We reinforce our ethical "tone from the top" through clear policies including our Code of Business Conduct and Ethics, regular compliance training for our employees, quarterly meetings of our cross-functional Ethics Committee, clear messaging from our executives, enforcement of company policies and oversight by the Board of Directors.
+Our culture is defined by our commitment to ethics and integrity.
+We reinforce our ethical "tone at the top" through clear policies including our Code of Business Conduct and Ethics, regular compliance training for our employees, quarterly meetings of our cross-functional Ethics Committee, clear messaging from our executives, enforcement of company policies and oversight by the Board of Directors.
+In addition, our Chief Executive Officer regularly communicates the importance of Fortinet's core values of openness, teamwork and innovation.